Opening night a success at local drive-in theater

 Last year, Hollywood wasn’t releasing as many new movies.
 So, drive-in theaters had to come up with new ideas to bring in business, such as graduations, concerts and showing some favorite classics.

-“I think it was really fun for us and the customers to have the retros and that also brought something to our attention that we really did before,” Decianico said.
+“I think it was really fun for us and the customers to have the retros and that also brought something to our attention that we really did before,” DeCiancio said.

 Either way, people still wanted to enjoy the nostalgia of the drive-in.